• Skip to primary navigation

 solo travel south america tips

-Many people ask themselves, ‘Is it sad to travel alone?’
+Many people ask, ‘Is it sad to travel alone?’

-On my solo backpacking trips I discovered that I’d rather be alone exploring South American cities than in unfulfilling relationships.
+What I discovered when I was in my early twenties was: I’d rather be alone exploring South American cities than in unfulfilling relationships at home.

 street vendor in lima peru